lennard134/TicketToRideLAMAS/index.md

      </div>
 </div>

 If we now skip a few turns and look at the eleventh turn (*Fig. 14*), we see that Agent 0 blocks Agent 2 by claiming the connection Roma - Brindisi, which hinders Agent 2 in completing its route card Zurich - Brindisi.
 Likewise, Agent 1 claims connection Palermo - Brindisi, which again hinders Agent 2 in its route card Zurich - Brindisi.
 Both agents also publicly announce that they know Agent 0 has the route card Zurich - Brindisi.
 Agent 2 draws from the train cards deck.

-The public announcement that Agent 2 has route card Zurich - Brindisi removes the last alternative world from the Kripke model, leaving only the true state as the possible world (*Fig. 15*).
-This now means that all agents know the route cards of all agents, and also that they know this from each other.
+The public announcement that Agent 2 has route card Zurich - Brindisi removes the last alternative world from the Kripke model, leaving only the true state as the possible world, see *Fig. 15*.
+This now means that all agents know the route cards of all agents, and also that they know this from each other, i.e. it is common knowledge which cards every agent possesses.

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">